Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** Level 9+ Warlock

-You can cast Arcane Eye without expending a spell slot.
+You can cast Arcane Eye without expending a :rsc-spell-slot: **Spell Slot**.

 ### Whispers of the Grave

 **Prerequisite:** Level 7+ Warlock

-You can cast Speak with Dead without expending a spell slot.
+You can cast Speak with Dead without expending a :rsc-spell-slot: **Spell Slot**.

 ### Witch Sight